endurox-dev/endurox/README.md

 including boolean expressions.
 Other Tuxedo specific APIs are supported, such as tpforward() and work with distributed transactions (tpbegin(), tpcommit(), etc.).

+Platform provides X/Open XATMI and XA interfaces/APIs for C/C++ applications.
+Enduro/X can
+be considered as replacement for Oracle(R) Tuxedo(R), Jboss Blacktie (Narayan), Hitachi OpenTP1 and other XATMI middlewares.

 EnduroX have binddings for:
 - Golang (client & server)